pedro11x/Arduino-US2066-OLED/README.md

-1602-OLED-Arduino-Library
+US2066 OLED driver library for Arduino
 =========================

-wide.HK 1602 OLED Library
+The US2066 driver is user in some EastRising displays like the ER-OLEDM1602 - 4

-This Library is intended for the Wide.HK OLED 1602 display.
+My atempt at writing a library for the US2066 based on the 1602-OLED-Arduino-Library(for the Wide.HK OLED 1602 display) Writen by Nathan Chantrell http://nathan.chantrell.net

 KEYWORDS